Best Travel Deals

 Curacao.
 Can We Say Choices?

 If you are trying to choose your next dive destination, you may want to look no further than Curacao.
 Who would have thought that an Island just over 444km² (171sq miles) would constantly be named one of the top dive destinations in the Caribbean so many years in a row by so many divers and so many dive related publications?
+The word Curacao is thought to drive from the Portuguese word for heart, but we believe that it stands for “choices”.

 As divers we like the fact that Curacao has 17 main shore dive beaches with some beaches having multiple dive sites adding up to some 40 dive areas; you can almost double this number when you include boat dives around Curacao and it’s little deserted companion island of Klein Curacao.
 Some of the top voted dive sites include: Alice in Wonderland an easy shore dive at Westpunt.
 Here expect to see lots of colorful fish, small invertebrates, and a resident turtle.